 7 Natural Ways To Feel More Awake Instantly

 That said, sometimes in our busy day-to-day, we can't help but miss out on a few precious hours of sleep every now and then — or maybe some other external factor is wearing us down.
-In moments like that it's easy to reach for caffeine, there are other ways to wake yourself up without relying on it, whether you wake up tired or find yourself feeling tired throughout the day.
+In moments like that it's easy to reach for caffeine, there are other ways to wake yourself up without relying on it, especially if you constantly find yourself wondering how to stay awake at work.
 Here are the methods Dr. Hafeez recommends.

 If You Wake Up Tired ...